Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Prototype Implementation and Evaluation

 \subsubsection{Throughput and Metric Definitions (Fig.~\ref{fig:evaluation}c)}

 We report message throughput (L2), settlement throughput (L4), and completed-session throughput.
 We run fixed-duration load tests with increasing concurrency (10 to 500 agents).
 As shown in Fig.~\ref{fig:evaluation}(c), message throughput saturates first, peaking at $\approx$50 msg/s.
 Settlement throughput scales with concurrency but is bounded by RPC and chain limits, reaching $\approx$40 tx/s at 500 concurrent agents.
 Consequently, the completed-session throughput reaches a maximum of $\approx$20 sessions/s.
 This aligns closely with the theoretical bound where $\text{sessions/s} \approx \frac{\text{tx/s}}{2}$ (since each session requires lock and release transactions), confirming that the system's scalability is currently constrained by the underlying blockchain settlement rate rather than the agent messaging layer.
+This ceiling is not fundamental to the 402 interface, however: it reflects a single chain settling one lock/release pair per session, and the same interface can raise it through batched or asynchronous settlement, payment-channel or L2/rollup backends (Section~III-D3), or cross-chain sharding.
+The prototype is thus well suited to moderate-value, moderate-frequency sessions such as our SDXL case study, whereas high-frequency, low-value tool calls would require one of these optimizations, which we leave to follow-up work.

+\textit{Scope of these measurements.} These results use a single local Anvil chain with co-located agents---favorable conditions that isolate the settlement bottleneck.
+A wide-area, public-chain deployment would generally show \emph{higher} latency and \emph{lower} throughput; the gas-cost savings are fixed by the contract logic and carry over, but the latency/throughput figures characterize the architecture's overhead structure, not absolute production performance.
+Wide-area, multi-chain, and heterogeneous-trust-domain evaluation is future work.